 Director

-Yuka Yasukawa (安川有果) and Natsuki Takahashi (高橋名月) are Japanese directors.
-They worked on the 2023 BL series Jack o' Frost together.
+Yuka Yasukawa (安川有果) is a Japanese director.
+She and Natsuki Takahashi (高橋名月) worked on the 2023 BL series Jack o' Frost together.
+She also worked on the 2024 series Love Is Better the Second Time Around and co-directed the 2024 high school drama, Chastity High.

 Although neither the narrative nor the passion are as intense, the subtlety and sophistication of this project remind me of my favorite Japanese series, Old Fashion Cupcake.
 The nostalgia, the yearning, the introspection, and the tea-stained palette all warm the cockles of my wintery heart.